cybercongress/cybercongress/README.md

 - Non-transferable tokens will await being transferable;
 - Non-fungible items, will be auctioned;
 - 50% of transferable tokens, will be dropped to members.
 25% will be dropped to teams.
 The remaining 25% will be given to the   community, either in the form of a drop or a burn;

-## Processing incoming drops

-If a community, decides to drop to cyber•Congress, they must understand the following guidelines:
-- 60% are dumped back, in favor of our communities and remain under the control of cyber•Congress. cyber•Congress can choose to fully     keep the dropped tokens;
-- 20% of the tokens will be dropped to community members;
-- 20% of the tokens will be dropped to teams;

 ## Forks